niceume/learn_sas/LAB10_SAS_LinearRegression.md

 When to use logarighmic transformation ??

+It's when
-It's when there is an outlier or extreme value.
+* there is an outlier or extreme value.
+* the underlying distribution is right skewed distribution.

 3. log(BMI) = beta0 + error
 ---------------------------